When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 When it comes to toilet removal, getting creative is better than throwing it in a landfill.

-Knowing how to dispose of an old toilet safely and legally is tricky.
-In today’s eco-conscious world, using a landfill is bad news because it pollutes the planet and is unsightly.
-But when it comes to toilet disposal, millions end up in landfills every year.
+Figuring out how to dispose of an old toilet safely and legally can feel like a headache.
+In today’s eco-conscious world, tossing porcelain into a landfill is bad news; it pollutes the environment and takes up massive amounts of space.
+Unfortunately, millions of commodes still end up there every year.

-There are cleaner alternatives.
-We show you how to recycle your old toilet and suggest greener options.
+There are cleaner, smarter alternatives.
+We will walk you through how to recycle your old toilet, how to break it down for easier transport, and suggest greener options for disposal.

 Key Takeaways

-• Donate the toilet to charities like Habitat for Humanity Restore if it’s in good condition.
+• Donate: Give the toilet to charities like Habitat for Humanity ReStore if it is in good working condition.

-• Disassemble the toilet and dispose of it through curbside pickup, following local guidelines.
+• Curbside pickup: Disassemble the toilet and dispose of it through bulk waste collection, following local guidelines.

-You will also need to know the collection dates to put the toilet out on the right day.
+Most rules require the seat and tank lid to be removed, along with the bolts.
+You will also need to verify specific bulk collection dates to ensure you put the toilet out on the right day.

 How to Dispose of an Old Toilet

-So, you’ve ripped out the old toilet and installed the new one, but what do you do with an unwanted commode?
-Here are the ways you can dispose of it safely and legally.
+So, you have ripped out the old fixture and installed the new one, but now you are stuck with an unwanted commode.
+Here are the best ways to dispose of it safely and legally.

 Donate the Toilet

-Charities exist that take old plumbing and give it a new lease of life elsewhere.
-Habitat for Humanity Restore is an excellent example of a non-profit organization reusing old bathroom fittings and other gently used items.
+Charities exist that take old plumbing and give it a new lease on life.
+Habitat for Humanity ReStore is an excellent example of a non-profit organization that resells old bathroom fittings and other gently used items to fund community projects.

-If your toilet is sanitary, in good condition, and functioning, why not pop it into your car’s trunk and take it to one of their recycling centers.
-You’ll be helping someone in need and reducing your impact on the environment.
-Win, win!
+If your toilet is sanitary, free of cracks, and functioning well, pop it into your trunk and drive it to one of their donation centers.
+You will help someone in need and reduce your environmental footprint.

 Curbside Pickup

-Most local authorities have a waste management service that offers curbside pickup.
-Check with them first to gauge the rules before you drag your toilet out into the street.
+Most local authorities have a waste management service that offers bulk curbside pickup.
+You must check with them first to gauge the rules before dragging your heavy porcelain out to the street.

-Toilets are bulky items, but they are lighter and easier to dispose of when disassembled.
-It might be easier to throw away the core parts separately.
-Don’t throw the toilet in your household waste because it would make it heavy, and the garbage operator might reject it.
+Toilets are heavy and awkward, making them difficult to move.
+It is often easier to dispose of the core parts separately.
+Do not throw the whole toilet in your standard household waste bin; it makes the bin too heavy, and the garbage operator will likely reject it.

 Landfill or Transfer Station

 This may not be the greenest solution, but it is the most common way of disposing of an old toilet.
-Millions end up in landfills every year!
-The transfer station is a holding facility that sorts through large trash items before deciding their fate.
+A transfer station is a holding facility that sorts through large trash items before deciding their fate.

 Rent a Dumpster

-If you are making extensive improvements to your bathroom, renting a dumpster makes financial sense.
-You can store all your waste conveniently and safely, and it gets carted away when you are done.
+If you are doing a full bathroom remodel, renting a dumpster makes financial sense.
+You can store all your waste conveniently, and it gets carted away when you are finished.

-You can find dumpster companies online, read reviews before choosing, and compare prices.
-It’s always best to speak to the professionals to determine the size of the dumpster and how long you’ll need it.
+You can find dumpster companies online, read reviews, and compare prices.
+It is best to speak to the professionals to determine the right dumpster size and rental duration.

 Take Note